-The Hauberk was a specific kind of mail armour which was used during medieval ages.
+The Hauberk was a specific kind of mail armor that was used during medieval times.
 On its own, the hauberk was shaped like a long shirt, covering the torso and the upper thighs of the wearer.
 When used with a coif, the hauberk covered the head and the neck of the wearer as well.

-Being built from metal hoops twined with cotton or linen, the hauberk was an effective piece of armour against medieval weapons.
-In time, however, the hauberk alone was not enough to ward off sharper weapons and arrows, so it came to be used together with plate armour.
+Being built from metal hoops twined with cotton or linen, the hauberk was an effective piece of armor against medieval weapons.
+In time, however, the hauberk alone was not enough to ward off sharper weapons and arrows, so it came to be used together with plate armor.

-From this period onwards, plate armour became the standard mode of defence for a medieval soldier and the hauberk’s use underwent rapid decline.
-By the 15th century, the hauberk had been all but abandoned as part of battlefield armour.
+From this period onwards, plate armor became the standard mode of defense for a medieval soldier and the hauberk’s use underwent a rapid decline.
+By the 15th century, the hauberk had been all but abandoned as part of battlefield armor.

 Since the overall construction of the hauberk came to be fairly expensive, it was affordable only for the knightly class and the foot soldiers or common citizens participating in wars could not afford typically afford it.